-Students take Students take the modules below: Semester Code Module Title 1/2 UCSI 3429 Contemporary Social Issues (half-module - University Core Curriculum) 1 HILS 2401 Introduction to Information and Communication Technology (half-module) 1 HILS 2411 Basics of Information Studies 1 HISF 2411 Basics of Professional Writing 1 HILS 2451 Information Storage and Retrieval 1: Cataloguing 2 HISF 2432 Planning of Public Relations Programmes and Special Event ts 2 HISF 2452 Basic Management Concepts and Marketing of Information S Services 2 HISF 2472 Office Management and Practice 2 HILS 2472 Information Storage and Retrieval 2: Classification Students furth ermore add the equiv ralent of two (2) modules from the University Core Curriculum to their curriculum according to the following rules: Students with any one of the follow ving qualifications will be credited for ULCE 3419 English Co mmunication and Study Skills and will register for the single mod dule below: 4) in English First Language at NSSC Higher Level or the equ ivalent; nde 1, 2 or 3 in Englis h Second Language at NSSC Higher Level or the equivalent.
-Semester Code Module Title Prerequisite 1 ULEA 3419 English for Academic Purposes See above. ing qualifications will register for the two (2) modules below: (b) A ^() , B or C symbol in English First/Second Language at NSSC Level or the equivalent; (c) a p 1 ULCE 3419 English Communication and Study Skills See above.
+Students tal Students take the modules below: Semester Code Module Title 1/2 UCSI 3429 Contemporary Social Issues (half-module - University Core Curriculum) 1 HILS 2401 Introduction to Information and Communication Technology (half-module) 1 HILS 2411 Basics of Information Studies 1 HISF 2411 Basics of Professional Writing 1 HILS 2451 Information Storage and Retrieval 1: Cataloguing 2 HISF 2432 Planning of Public Relations Programmes and Special Events 2 HISF 2452 Basic Management Concepts and Marketing of Information Services 2 HISF 2472 Office Management and Practice 2 HILS 2472 Information Storage and Retrieval 2: Classification Students fur Students furthermore add the equivalent of two (2) modules from the University Core Curriculum to their curriculum according to the following rules: Students wi Students with any one of the following qualifications will be credited for ULCE 3419 English Communication and Study Skills and will register for the single m the single module below: 4) in English First Language at NSSC Higher Level or the equivalent; sh Second Language at NSSC Higher Level or the equivalent.
+Semester Code Module Title Prerequisite 1 ULEA 3419 0 See above.
+Students with any one of the following qualifications will register for the two (2) modules below: (a) grade 4 in English Second Language at NSSC Higher Level or the equivalent; (b) A(), B or C symbol in English First/Second Language at NSSC Level or the equivalent; (c) a pass i a pass in ULEG 2410 English for General Communication.
+1 ULCE 3419 English Communication and Study Skills See above.
 2 ULEA 3419 English for Academic Purposes - Students with a D symbol in English First/Second Language at NSSC Ordinary Level, or the equivalent, take the double-module below: 1 & 2 ULEG 2410 English for General Communication (double-module)